Blendify/blender-manual/blender_docs/manual/render/workflows/animations.rst

 #.
 In the *Dimensions* panel, choose the render size, Pixel Aspect Ratio, and the Range of Frames to use,
    as well as the frame rate, which should already be set.
 #.
 In the Output panel set up your animation to be rendered out as images,
-   generally using a format that does not compromise any quality (I prefer PNG or MultiLayer because of their loss-less nature).
+   generally using a format that does not compromise any quality.
 #.
 Choose the output path and file type in the Output panel as well, for example ``//render/my-anim-``.
 #.
 Confirm the range of your animation frame Start and End.
 #.
 Save your blend-file.